ngiann/GaussianVariationalInference.jl/README.md

 # What is this?

 A Julia package for approximate Bayesian inference for non-conjugate probabilistic models[^1].
 Currently, more documentation is added to the package.
-In the future it is planned to introduce mean-field approximation.
+In the future it is planned to introduce a mean-field approximation.